lschwetlick/blog/_posts/2022-01-06-Thesis-Tracking.md

 ```
 Basically it iterates over the files, and then counts words and lines first with `wc` and then with `TeXcount`.
 I ended up using mainly the `TeXcount` counts, but kept the others, because why not.

-Why does the TeXcount command look like such a mess, you may ask
+Why does the TeXcount command look like such a mess, you might ask?
 ```bash
 `/Library/TeX/texbin/TeXcount $file -nosub -template={1},{2},{3},{4},{5},{6},{7} | sed "s/[^0-9,]*//g" | grep '\S'`
 ```
 Well!
 - `-nosum` omits the subcounts
 - The `-template` argument is really convenient to getting the counts as a nice table.

-but then I had a problem.
-Sometimes a file doesn't parse correctly and `TeXcount` gives an error.
-So the sed and grep commands filter out the numbers I need.
-There is probably a neater way of doing the same thing, but my bash and regex-fu is not super strong.
+- And then I had a problem: Sometimes a file doesn't parse correctly and `TeXcount` gives an error.
+So the `sed` and `grep` commands filter out the numbers I need.
+There is probably a neater way of doing the same thing, but my bash and regex-fu is not super strong, and this works.

 ### Plotting
 Lastly, the fun part!
 The `table.csv` can just be loaded in pandas using `read_csv`.
 If you don't want to make your own pretty plots, [here](https://gist.github.com/lschwetlick/d8d334d18044986eb7fb56d4b67d7f44)'s the code: